MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 > The MSI package can be deployed and updated with management products such as Microsoft System Center
 > Configuration Manager (SCCM).
 Download the packages from [GitHub Release page](https://github.com/PowerShell/PowerShell/releases).

+Deploying the MSI package requires Adminstrator permission.
+The ZIP package can be deployed by any user.
+The ZIP package is the easiest way to install PowerShell 7 for testing, before committing to a full installation.

 ## Using PowerShell 7 side-by-side with Windows PowerShell 5.1

 PowerShell 7 is designed to coexist with Windows PowerShell 5.1.
 The following features ensure that